-Ian Eggleton, Director of Access Consultancy considers why actively welcoming disabled visitors isn't just the right thing to do, it makes great business sense.
+Ian Eggleton, Director of Access Consultancy considers why actively welcoming disabled people isn't just the right thing to do, it makes great business sense.

 Research shows that 75% of disabled people and their families have walked away from a UK business because of poor accessibility or customer service.
 Organisations are missing out on the business of disabled consumers due to poor accessibility (both physical and digital) and not being disability confident in their customer services approach.